Ruolong Xiao (肖若龙) Explaining the world with simple models

-Presented at 2025 Stony Brook Game Theory Conference; 2025 Public Choice Annual Meeting; 2025 Econometric Society World Congress, Seoul; Student Conference in Political Economy and Development, Georgetown University.
+Presented at 2025 Stony Brook Game Theory Conference; 2025 Public Choice Annual Meeting; 2025 Econometric Society World Congress, Seoul; Student Conference in Political Economy and Development, Georgetown University; 2025 Midwest Theory Conference, Penn State.

 with Cesar Martinelli